OpenMDAO/OpenMDAO-Framework/docs/scripting/variables.rst

 You can create a variable for a component in two ways.
-The first is to declare it in the component's class definition as shown in the example given in the :ref:`simple tutorial problem <Getting-Started-with-OpenMDAO>`.
+The first is to declare it in the component's class definition as shown in the example given in the :ref:`simple tutorial problem <A-Simple-Tutorial-Problem>`.
 A simple component that takes a floating point number as an input and provides a floating point number as an output would look like this: